codegreen-framework/codegreen-core/docs/getting_started.rst

 Setup
 -------

-After you have successfully installed the package, the next step is to create a configuration file.
-- Create a new file `.codegreencore.config` in your root directory.
-- This file will contains all the configruations required to run the packages successfully.
-- Here is a template for the config file :

 After successfully installing the package, the next step is to create a configuration file:

 - Create a new file named `.codegreencore.config`` in your root directory.